Vicg853/VIcg853/README.md

 <br/>

 I'm an 18-year-old, that codes since he's 12 and loves Computer Science, Music (literally any genre of music, I just, love listening to, no matter what it is), and spending time with friends. <br/>
 Where am I from?
 So...
 I am Brazilian and at the same time Hispanic, and I can fluently speak: Portuguese (Brazilian one), French (as I studied at a French Lycée) and English.
-I fell in love with technology very early and when I discovered CS, I started learning about it as much as I can (and still doing it), I like to thing we are the wizards of today's world 🪄🪄💻
+I fell in love with technology very early and when I discovered CS, I started learning about it as much as I can (and still doing it), I like to think we are the wizards of today's world 🪄🪄💻

 You can check my website if you will 💻...: